 Betta fish come in many varieties, each with its own distinctive colors, patterns, and styles.
-Koi bettas are one example that are covered in a very familiar pattern.
+Koi bettas are one example that is covered in a very familiar pattern.

 They are known for being aggressive, but this only adds to their charms because they exhibit some interesting behaviors.